 In the meantime, Netflix users in Mexico can bypass the geographic restrictions with a simple fix.
 A VPN, or virtual private network, and a smart DNS proxy can both make it look to Netflix as though the user is located in the United States.

 Several VPN providers allow users to route their internet traffic through a server in a location of their choosing–in this case, the United States–before it goes to Netflix’s servers.
-This workaround allows a Netflix subscriber to “spoof” their location and access the full US listing of TV shows and movies.
+This means using a VPN in Mexico allows a US Netflix subscriber to “spoof” their location and access the full US listing of TV shows and movies as if they were back home in the US.

 However, shortly after the global rollout a few months ago, Netflix started cracking down on VPN users abroad.
 Most users connected to a VPN will receive an error message telling them to turn their proxy off.

-For this reason, only a handful of providers have been able to evade Netflix’s firewall on a select few servers.
+For this reason, only a handful of providers have been able to work with Netflix on a select few servers.
 Our top recommendation is NordVPN.
 An excellent and powerful VPN in its own right, NordVPN boasts a huge range of servers all over the world, including dozens in the US alone.
 Plans start at US$2.75 per month.
 After signing up, just install the app and log in.

 The app caters to users of Netflix and other streaming video services.
 Just hover the cursor over a server on the list to see what channels it can access, then double click to connect.
 Once connected, log into Netflix again and you should see the full catalog.